fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 #### Women in Engineering Highschool Girls Robotics Workshop (2022 - 2024)

-I co-host 2 Women in Engineering Robotics Event for high school girls each year in collaboration with Engineering Faculty.
+I co-host 2 Women in Engineering Robotics Event for high school girls each academic year in collaboration with Engineering Faculty.
 These events bring high school girls to TRU to spend a half day in the Makerspace and a half day learning about robotics and opportunities for women in engineering.

 #### Makerspace Family Day (2023)